clarkmcc/go-hubspot/generated/v3/marketing_events_beta/docs/MarketingEventPublicDefaultResponse.md

 NewMarketingEventPublicDefaultResponseWithDefaults instantiates a new MarketingEventPublicDefaultResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCreatedAt

+`func (o *MarketingEventPublicDefaultResponse) GetCreatedAt() time.Time`

+GetCreatedAt returns the CreatedAt field if non-nil, zero value otherwise.

+### GetCreatedAtOk

+`func (o *MarketingEventPublicDefaultResponse) GetCreatedAtOk() (*time.Time, bool)`

+GetCreatedAtOk returns a tuple with the CreatedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCreatedAt

+`func (o *MarketingEventPublicDefaultResponse) SetCreatedAt(v time.Time)`

+SetCreatedAt sets CreatedAt field to given value.

+### GetStartDateTime

+`func (o *MarketingEventPublicDefaultResponse) GetStartDateTime() time.Time`

+GetStartDateTime returns the StartDateTime field if non-nil, zero value otherwise.

+### GetStartDateTimeOk

+`func (o *MarketingEventPublicDefaultResponse) GetStartDateTimeOk() (*time.Time, bool)`

+GetStartDateTimeOk returns a tuple with the StartDateTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartDateTime

+`func (o *MarketingEventPublicDefaultResponse) SetStartDateTime(v time.Time)`

+SetStartDateTime sets StartDateTime field to given value.

+### HasStartDateTime

+`func (o *MarketingEventPublicDefaultResponse) HasStartDateTime() bool`

+HasStartDateTime returns a boolean if a field has been set.

+### GetCustomProperties

+`func (o *MarketingEventPublicDefaultResponse) GetCustomProperties() []PropertyValue`

+GetCustomProperties returns the CustomProperties field if non-nil, zero value otherwise.

+### GetCustomPropertiesOk

+`func (o *MarketingEventPublicDefaultResponse) GetCustomPropertiesOk() (*[]PropertyValue, bool)`

+GetCustomPropertiesOk returns a tuple with the CustomProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomProperties

+`func (o *MarketingEventPublicDefaultResponse) SetCustomProperties(v []PropertyValue)`

+SetCustomProperties sets CustomProperties field to given value.

+### HasCustomProperties

+`func (o *MarketingEventPublicDefaultResponse) HasCustomProperties() bool`

+HasCustomProperties returns a boolean if a field has been set.

+### GetEventCancelled

+`func (o *MarketingEventPublicDefaultResponse) GetEventCancelled() bool`

+GetEventCancelled returns the EventCancelled field if non-nil, zero value otherwise.

+### GetEventCancelledOk

+`func (o *MarketingEventPublicDefaultResponse) GetEventCancelledOk() (*bool, bool)`

+GetEventCancelledOk returns a tuple with the EventCancelled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEventCancelled

+`func (o *MarketingEventPublicDefaultResponse) SetEventCancelled(v bool)`

+SetEventCancelled sets EventCancelled field to given value.

+### HasEventCancelled

+`func (o *MarketingEventPublicDefaultResponse) HasEventCancelled() bool`

+HasEventCancelled returns a boolean if a field has been set.

+### GetEventOrganizer

+`func (o *MarketingEventPublicDefaultResponse) GetEventOrganizer() string`

+GetEventOrganizer returns the EventOrganizer field if non-nil, zero value otherwise.

+### GetEventOrganizerOk

+`func (o *MarketingEventPublicDefaultResponse) GetEventOrganizerOk() (*string, bool)`

+GetEventOrganizerOk returns a tuple with the EventOrganizer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEventOrganizer

+`func (o *MarketingEventPublicDefaultResponse) SetEventOrganizer(v string)`

+SetEventOrganizer sets EventOrganizer field to given value.

+### GetEventUrl

+`func (o *MarketingEventPublicDefaultResponse) GetEventUrl() string`

+GetEventUrl returns the EventUrl field if non-nil, zero value otherwise.

+### GetEventUrlOk

+`func (o *MarketingEventPublicDefaultResponse) GetEventUrlOk() (*string, bool)`

+GetEventUrlOk returns a tuple with the EventUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEventUrl

+`func (o *MarketingEventPublicDefaultResponse) SetEventUrl(v string)`

+SetEventUrl sets EventUrl field to given value.

+### HasEventUrl

+`func (o *MarketingEventPublicDefaultResponse) HasEventUrl() bool`

+HasEventUrl returns a boolean if a field has been set.

+### GetEventDescription

+`func (o *MarketingEventPublicDefaultResponse) GetEventDescription() string`

+GetEventDescription returns the EventDescription field if non-nil, zero value otherwise.

+### GetEventDescriptionOk

+`func (o *MarketingEventPublicDefaultResponse) GetEventDescriptionOk() (*string, bool)`

+GetEventDescriptionOk returns a tuple with the EventDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEventDescription

+`func (o *MarketingEventPublicDefaultResponse) SetEventDescription(v string)`

+SetEventDescription sets EventDescription field to given value.

+### HasEventDescription

+`func (o *MarketingEventPublicDefaultResponse) HasEventDescription() bool`

+HasEventDescription returns a boolean if a field has been set.

 ### GetEventName